jpbrasile/FIATLUX2023/Microservices/read_me.md

 **The microservices folder contains all the codes files along with the virtual assistant support.**

-streamlit_basic shows that chatGPT can include usefull comments in the initial uncommented file.
+* basic.py is a basic streamlit app with  the help of chatGPT to include usefull comments in the initial uncommented file.

-We copy paste the result coming from ChatGPT.
+* In the speckle_toy_example repertory, Speckle is integrated to Streamlit to view  previous speckle exchange.
+The .gitignore file is used to hide the API key to Speckle.
+We copy paste the result coming from ChatGPT feed with the code as an introdut.